trance-mfv/notes/meetings/ta-dev-sync/dora-and-mfbc-summary.md

 *   **Finding the bottleneck of the development process**: A key purpose is to pinpoint the stages in the development lifecycle where the most time is spent, which are likely the bottlenecks hindering overall productivity.
 *   **Improving productivity by solving the bottleneck**: Once bottlenecks are identified through visualization, the next step is to implement strategies to reduce lead time in those areas, ultimately improving overall productivity.
 *   **Enabling collaboration with each team by using a standardized measure**: The initiative aims to establish a standardized way to measure lead time, which can facilitate better communication and collaboration among different teams by providing a common understanding of development timelines and potential issues.
-*   **Supporting the broader goals of DORA and productivity improvement**: As discussed in the context of the "MFBC Development Productivity Improvement’s Project Plan" and our previous conversations, measuring and visualizing metrics like lead time aligns with the objectives of the DORA Core Model to monitor and improve software delivery performance.
+*   **Supporting the broader goals of DORA and productivity improvement**: As discussed in the context of the "MFBC Development Productivity Improvement's Project Plan" and our previous conversations, measuring and visualizing metrics like lead time aligns with the objectives of the DORA Core Model to monitor and improve software delivery performance.
 The meeting transcript also emphasizes that lead time visualization is a component of broader developer productivity initiatives.

 In summary, the core purpose of lead time visualization is to gain transparency into the software development process, specifically the duration of each stage, to identify inefficiencies and bottlenecks.
 This understanding then forms the basis for targeted efforts to improve productivity and accelerate software delivery, aligning with broader organizational goals for enhancing developer productivity through the principles of the DORA Core Model.